iiumschedule/albiruni/README.md

 ### Albiruni-formatted

 The course code **must** be in the following format: `ABCD 1234`.
 The first four characters are the subject code, and the last four characters are the subject number.
-The space is required. _In some cases, the course code format might be different but generally, it will look like this._
+The space is required. _In some cases, the course code format might be different, but generally, it will look like this._

-Lucky for you, `.toAlbiruniFormat()` extension method will properly format the string for you.
-Useful when you're receiving input from the users etc.
+Luckily, the `.toAlbiruniFormat()` extension method will properly format the string for you.
+Useful when you're receiving input from users, etc.

 ```dart
 var userInput = "ccub2621";